scaleway/serverless-gateway/docs/source/domains.md

 scwgw domain ls
 ```

-Once the status is `ready`, all routes on your gateway will be accessible via `gateway.my-domain.com`.
+Once the status of the domain is `ready`, all routes on your gateway will be accessible via `gateway.my-domain.com`.